9 Proven Ways How to Make Money on Instagram (2020)

 Over the past few years, it’s evolved from a simple photo-sharing app to a powerful marketing tool that influencers and businesses of all sizes are using to reach their target audiences.

-According to Business Instagram, 60% of people use this platform to discover new products, 80% of them follow at least one brand, 200 million accounts check out a Business Profile each day, and 2 in 3 of these visits are from non-followers.
+According to Instagram Business, 60% of people use this platform to discover new products, 80% of them follow at least one brand, 200 million accounts check out a business profile each day, and 66% of profile visits are from non-followers.

-In this article, you will find different ways to start making money on Instagram in 2019.
+In this article, we’ll cover the top 11 strategies to start making money on Instagram this year.